cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

   ```

 > [!NOTE]
-> - More examples for Workspace Caching can be found at [Getting Started With CloudBees Workspace Caching on AWS S3 - CloudBees TV 🎥](https://www.youtube.com/watch?v=ESU9oN9JUCw&list=PLvBBnHmZuNQJcDefZ7G7Qyp3J9MAMaigF&index=7&t=3s)
+> - More examples for Workspace Caching can be found at [Getting Started With CloudBees Workspace Caching on AWS S3 - CloudBees TV 🎥](https://www.youtube.com/watch?v=ESU9oN9JUCw&list=PLvBBnHmZuNQJcDefZ7G7Qyp3J9MAMaigF&index=7&t=3s).
-> - `team-b` transitions to the hibernation state after the defined time in `unclassified.hibernationConfiguration.gracePeriod` (seconds) of inactivity (idle).
+> - Transitions to the hibernation state happens after reaching the defined [Grace Period time](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-controllers#_configuring_hibernation) of inactivity (idle).

+- [CloudBees Pipeline Explorer](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-pipeline-explorer-plugin) is enabled for all Controllers using Configuration as Code, you can see it in action by triggering any builds of the preconfigured pipelines or following the steps explained in [Troubleshooting Pipelines With CloudBees Pipeline Explorer - CloudBees TV 🎥](https://www.youtube.com/watch?v=OMXm6eYd1EQ).

+-

-### Backups and Restores
+### Backups and Restore

-- For EBS Storage is based on Velero.
+- For Block Storage (EBS) is based on Velero.

   - Create a Velero Backup schedule for Team A to take regular backups.
 This can be also applied to Team B.